raviqqe/stak/README.md

 Stak Scheme aims to be:

 - An embeddable Scheme interpreter for Rust with very small memory footprint and reasonable performance
+  - Its virtual machine (VM) is written in only 1.2 KLOC in Rust.
 - The minimal implementation of [the R7RS-small standard][r7rs-small]
   - A subset of [Chibi Scheme](https://github.com/ashinn/chibi-scheme), [Gauche](https://github.com/shirok/Gauche), and [Guile](https://www.gnu.org/software/guile/)
 - A portable scripting environment that supports even no-`std` and no-`alloc` platforms